Casey-Litmer/menucmd/README.md

 ...
 ```
 Since `f_switch` returns a `Bind` object that subsequently returns a `function`, be sure to ***call***
 it in the function slot.
-Whatever function it switches to upon evaluating `result` (an integer),
+Whatever function it switches to upon evaluating `result` (indexes the struct),
-will then be evaluated with **args**, so be sure that all of the functions in the `tuple` have the same domain!
+will then be evaluated with **args**, so *be sure that all of the functions in the collection have the same domain!*

 -----